ServerlessOpsIO/serverlessops-workshops/01-up-and-running/01-deploy-and-run/README.md

 The function's name is under the _functions_ key and called _RequestRide_.
 We'll ignore _LoadTable_ and _StaticSiteConfig_ for now.

 Begin tailing the `RequestRide` logs.
 This will show the log output from usage of the application in the previous step.
-At a later point we can turn on debug logging to make these log messages more useful.
+After you begin tailing the function's logs request a ride from the website and see the log lines appear in your console.

 ```
 $ sls logs -f RequestRide -t